adoptium/temurin-build/README.md

 clean out any 'bad' local git repo you already have.

 --create-debug-symbols-package
-create a debug-symbols only archive if debug symbols are generated.
+create a debug-symbols only archive (if debug symbols were generated).

 -d, --destination <path>
 specify the location for the built binary, e.g. /path/.